gitchanchal/Customer_Behavior_Analysis/README.md

 Delivered a user-friendly dashboard for stakeholders
 🙌 Conclusion
 This project highlights the complete data analytics lifecycle—from raw data to actionable insights—demonstrating strong analytical, technical, and visualization skills.
-If you want, I can also tailor this README for a specific dataset (like sales, HR, or finance) to make it even more impactful for recruiters.